-The unavoidable conclusion is this: Your brain isn't of one mind plan, to think beyond the moment (all those things that your pet can't do).
+The unavoidable conclusion is this: Your brain isn't of one mind.

 The conventional wisdom in psychology, in fact, is that the brain has two independent systems at work at all times.
 First, there's what we called the emotional side.
 It's the part of you that is instinctive, that feels pain and pleasure.
 Second, there's the rational side, also known as the reflective or conscious system.
 It's the part of you that deliberates and analyzes and looks into the future.